ACINQ/eclair/docs/PostgreSQL.md

 There are two main configuration parameters for the lease locking scheme: `lease.interval` and `lease.renew-interval`.
 `lease.interval` defines lease validity time.
 During the lease time no other node can acquire the lock, except the lease holder.
-After that time the lease is assumed expired, any node can acquire the lock.
-This is so that only one node can update the database at a time.
+After that time the lease is assumed expired, any node can acquire the lease.
+So that only one node can update the database at a time.
 Eclair extends the lease every `lease.renew-interval` until terminated.

 ```